Sun-lab/SDAN/SDAN_Comparsion/README.md

 ## How to Run the Pipelines

+Before running any pipeline, make sure that:

+- You have activated the correct Conda environment for the selected backend.
+- The files have been placed in the expected reproduction layout shown in the Code Structure Overview above.
+- You are running the commands from the project root `SDAN/`.

-Each dataset is controlled by a single driver script.
-The backend (SDAN, Spectra, sciRED, or scNET) is specified as the first command-line argument.
+In all standard workflows, the backend (SDAN, Spectra, sciRED, or scNET) is given as the first positional argument to the dataset-specific driver script.

 ### Su_2020 Dataset

-CD4
+CD4+ T cells
 ```
 # Run sciRED on CD4+ T cells
 python Su_2020_comparison.py sciRED --cell_type cd4_BL --n_comp 40